SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 "Who?"
 Applejack asked with a glint of hope in her eyes.

-"Applejack, but I don't know where she is right now."
+"Applejack, of course!
+But I don't know where she is right now."

 Applejack sighed.
 "Goodbye, Pinkie.
 I need to go find Rainbow Dash."